gdbroman/broman.blog/_posts/2020/2020-12-10-the-thing-in-itself.md

 BUDDHA: *Indeed, forms can point us towards it, yet it is not accessible through second derivate relations.
 So I ask you once again, have you ever tried observing this very moment?
 And this - what about this one?*

 NIETZSCHE: *The distinction between general concept and individual instance is also dogmatic.
 If it originates from the nature of things, we cannot know.
-Nonetheless, I shall do as you ask and observe nature with my mind's eye.*
+Nonetheless, I shall do as you ask and observe nature with my mind's own eye.*

-BUDDHA: *And?*

-NIETZSCHE: *Nothing.*

-BUDDHA: *And?*

-NIETZSCHE: *Everything.*

 BUDDHA: *And?*